neu-spiral/AcceleratedExperimentalDesign/README.md

 Acceleration Class List
 ----------------------------------
 * NaiveGreedy(Naive Greedy algorithm):
 The first “naive” implementation slightly improves upon the abstract greedy algorithm (Alg.
-1), which operates on the value oracle model, by computing a simpler version of gains.
+1), which operates on the value oracle model, by computing a simpler version of gains ∆(e|S), and speeding up matrix inversion via the Sherman-Morisson formula.
 * FactorizationGreedy(Factorization Naive Greedy algorithm): We exploit the pairwise comparison structure, the greedy algorithm can indeed be accelerated by Cholesky factorization and the Sherman Morisson formula.
 * ScalarGreedy(Memoization Naive Greedy algorithm): This algorithm takes advantage of the previous iteration’s computation.
 * NaiveLazy(Naive Lazy Greedy): The lazy greedy algorithm is a well-known variant of the standard greedy algorithm; it reduces execution time by avoiding the computation of all |Ω \ S | marginal gains ∆(e|S ) at each iteration.
 This is accomplished via a “lazy” evaluation of each inner loop in FindMax in Alg.
 1.
-* FactorizationLazy: Precalculation Factorization Lazy Greedy
+* FactorizationLazy(Precomputation Factorization Lazy Greedy): The algorithm detail is shown in Algorithm.7 with precomputation.
-* FactorizationLazyMemo: Factorization Lazy Greedy
+* FactorizationLazyMemo(Memoization Factorization Lazy Greedy): The algorithm detail is shown in Algorithm.7 with memoization.
-* ScalarLazy: Precalculation Scalar Lazy Greedy
+* ScalarLazy(Precomputation Scalar Lazy Greedy): The algorithm detail is shown in Algorithm.8 with precomputation.
-* ScalarLazyMemo: Scalar Lazy Greedy
+* ScalarLazyMemo(Scalar Lazy Greedy): The algorithm detail is shown in Algorithm.7 with memoization.

 ## Acknowledgement